Killinskillz69/Nineteen69-paystring.crypto.com-/Sharding-FAQ.md

 See https://github.com/ethereum/research/wiki/A-note-on-data-availability-and-erasure-coding

+### Can we remove the need to solve data availability with some kind of fancy cryptographic accumulator scheme.

+No. Suppose there is a scheme where there exists an object S representing the state (S could possibly be a hash) possibly as well as auxiliary information ("witnesses") held by individual users that can prove the presence of existing state objects (eg. S is a Merkle root, the witnesses are the branches, though other constructions like RSA accumulators do exist).
+There exists an updating protocol where some data is broadcasted, and this data changes S to change the contents of the state, and also possibly changes witnesses.

+Suppose some users has the witnesses for a set of N objects, and M of them are updated.
+After receiving the update information, the user can check the new status of all N objects, and thereby see which M were updated.
+Hence, the update information itself encoded at least ~M * log(N) bits of information.
+Hence, the update information that everyone needs for receive to implement the effect of M transactions must necessarily be of size O(M).[14](#ftnt_ref14)

 ### So this means that we can actually create scalable sharded blockchains where the cost of making anything bad happen is proportional to the size of the entire validator set?

 There is one trivial attack by which an attacker can always burn O(c) capital to temporarily reduce the quality of a shard: spam it by sending transactions with high transaction fees, forcing legitimate users to outbid you to get in.
 This attack is unavoidable; you could compensate with flexible gas limits, and you could even try “transparent sharding” schemes that try to automatically re-allocate nodes to shards based on usage, but if some particular application is non-parallelizable, Amdahl’s law guarantees that there is nothing you can do.
 The attack that is opened up here (reminder: it only works in the Zamfir model, not honest/uncoordinated majority) is arguably not substantially worse than the transaction spam attack.
 Hence, we've reached the known limit for the security of a single shard, and there is no value in trying to go further.